hwustrack/resume/README.md

-This repo is to used as a repo for my personal resume.
+This repo is for my personal resume.

 How to compile and view on Windows
 1. Install a TeX distribution like [MiKTeX](https://miktex.org/)